poldracklab/fitlins/README.rst

 FitLins is developed against `fMRIPrep`_-preprocessed datasets, but is intended to work with any dataset following the `BIDS Derivatives`_ draft specification.

-Example models are available in the `models`_ branch of the main FitLins repository.
+Example models can be found in `examples/models`_ in the main repository and `FitLins Example Models`_ in the documentation.

 This pipeline is developed by the `Poldrack lab at Stanford University
 <https://poldracklab.stanford.edu/>`_ for use at the `Center for Reproducible